deep-foundation/dev/readme.md

 HTTP or HTTPS to make nginx work correctly and make the Deep itself accessable

 If `docker run hello-world` does not work logout or restart machine.
-Continue only if this commands works without errors.
+Continue only if this command works without errors.

 - install